A Comprehensive Necromancer Build Guide

 Ritualist: Necromancer + Shaman

-All of these vitality-dealing damage skills works best when you have Harbringer of Souls.
+All of these vitality-dealing damage skills work best when you have Harbinger of Souls.

 You can also make a pet-focused build.
 Start by creating a legion with Raise Skeletons with Undead Legion and Will of the Crypt.
 Next is Summon Briarthorn from Shaman, then Summon Blight Fiend from Necromancer.
 Call of the Grave is your usual pet burst, which is good for taking down strong foes.

-For exclusive skills that increases your pet damage.
+For exclusive skills that increase your pet damage.
 I believe Primal Bond works better here than Master of Death for different damage types.